TELL YOUR STORY

-Type of Sarcoma: Malignant Fibrous Histiocytoma
+Type of Sarcoma: Malignant Fibrous Histiocytoma (MFH)

 A cancer diagnosis takes us on a journey.
 Each cancer journey is a unique one.
 There is no one right way to face cancer.
 My comments are only from my perspective - informed by my experience with Malignant Fibrous Histiocytoma, the most common form of soft tissue Sarcoma.

 I am a right-handed woman, wife, mother, grandmother - and a cancer-free, left trans-radial amputee.
 In February 2003, I was a left-handed woman, wife, and mother in apparent good health.
-I ate reasonably well, was physically active, had annual check-ups, did yoga, attended church regularly, volunteered in the community, and even read to 4-year-olds weekly!
+I ate reasonably well, was physically active, had annual check-ups, did yoga, attended church regularly, volunteered in the community, and even read to four-year-olds weekly!
 But as Rabbi Mordechai Kaplan put it, “Expecting bad things not to happen to you just because you are good is like not expecting the bull to charge just because you are a vegetarian!”

 I had a soft, non-painful lump on my left wrist that I ignored for about seven weeks – hoping that it would go away.
-An MRI revealed a 6-inch long mass, beginning in my hand, filling my wrist and extending into my forearm.
+An MRI revealed a six-inch long mass, beginning in my hand, filling my wrist and extending into my forearm.
 Dr. Denis Clohisy, an orthopedic surgeon at the Masonic Cancer Center University of Minnesota, performed a biopsy March 14, 2003, and gave me a diagnosis of a very high grade, non-metastatic Sarcoma – CANCER.

 I looked at my treatment package as a Pandora’s box.
 If I accepted it, I would receive something life altering, disfiguring, yet potentially life saving, but with no lifetime guarantee.
 Dr. Clohisy assured me that the goal of my treatment was to be cancer free.
 I made my choice and became very proactive in pursuit of that goal.